 <=

-You can set bid prices for ads served to consumers based on the size of the ad.
-For example, if you are willing to bid more to deliver large ads, you could write the following set of rules.
+Bid prices for ads served to consumers can be set based on the size of the ad.
+For example, to bid more to deliver large ads, write the following set of rules:

 if(layout >=4 and layout <=6) {